News from 2020-06-22 / KfW Development Bank

 According to figures from the World Bank, less than half of people in Nepal have access to adequate medical care, while a quarter live below the poverty line.
 A crisis like the spread of COVID-19 therefore hits a country like Nepal particularly hard.
 This can make a platform like OSCAR all the more useful.

 OSCAR is a digital support system for decision-making around health care risks.
 KfW developed it as a prototype for the prevention and management of pandemics, consulting humanitarian and scientific partner institutions in the process.
 The WHO in South East Asia showed interest in the system in connection with COVID-19 and asked KfW to provide a suitably adapted version, which is now available, financed with funds from the German Federal Ministry for Economic Cooperation and Development (BMZ).
-This functional beta version for Nepal is now operational; it is currently being installed and linked to various data sources.
+This functional version for Nepal is now operational and installed, but is currently being linked to additional data sources.

 A versatile programme

 KfW sees the programme as a digital global public good.
 It will therefore also instigate an open source community with whose help it will continue to develop the platform further.
 Talks are currently being held with a German university on this.
 The prototype is not restricted to COVID-19; with suitable adjustments it can also provide useful services in other health care crises and assist with routine planning in health care settings.
 This means that the platform can be integrated into comprehensive KfW pandemic prevention measures as a digital component, something that the Federal Ministry for Economic Cooperation and Development (BMZ) draws particular attention to in its new BMZ 2030 strategy.

 “What we have created here is a platform for the health care sector,” explains portfolio manager Patrick Rudolph, discussing KfW’s intentions, “which is suitable for several types of application and which can help poorer countries in particular to make most efficient use of their limited funds.”